 Always hold onto the entrance door when opening or closing it.
-Damage caused because you failed to do so is not covered by the Towable Limited Warranty.
+Damage caused because you failed to do so is not covered by the Limited Warranty.

 Make sure the entrance door is completely closed and locked when traveling.
-Locking the door helps prevent it from opening unintentionally.
+Locking the door helps prevent it from opening unintentionally and keeps intruders from your recreation vehicle.